Fake BIOS Setup

 3

 Switch to Security, announce “I’m disabling Secure Boot, hope IT is cool with that.”
-Watch the panic.
+Enjoy the moment of confusion.

 4